 With the Wuhan coronavirus wreaking havoc to the U.S. economy, the Trump White House put together a $2 trillion relief package that was needlessly derailed by politics, thanks to Sen. Chuck Schumer (D-NY) and House Speaker Nancy Pelosi.
 You remember the theatrics.
 Senate Democrats and Republicans had a bipartisan package after working through the week and weekend.
 On March 21, it was pretty much a done deal and then Pelosi, who had taken the week off, decided to announce that House Democrats would put forward their own relief bill, killing the Senate package.
 The markets tanked, which is what Democrats wanted to do.
 The House relief bill was trash, loaded with left-wing goodies and voting rights provisions that had nothing to do with helping American businesses and workers afflicted by the Wuhan virus outbreak.
 And after all of this, the package that was passed was not all that much different from the one that was unnecessarily nuked by sore-loser Democrats who still cannot get over the 2016 election.

 Pelosi is still trying to play politics during this crisis.
 Yet, while she does that, she's also trying to give the core of the Democratic Party relief as well: millionaires.
 Yeah, only a moron believes that the Democratic Party is the party of the working man, the working poor, or the little guy.
-A large slice of the House Democratic majority hail from California, Connecticut, and New York—that's where a lot of rich Democrats live.
+A large slice of the House Democratic majority hail from California, Massachusetts, and New York—that's where a lot of rich Democrats live.
 You have to give these "poor" people relief, right?
 For a party that bashes the rich, Trump and GOP for not being for working families, the Democratic Party sure likes to make maneuvers to ensure millionaires can collect their benefits too (via NYT):